-BARBARA PREZEAU STEPHENSON is a visual artist and cultural activist, born in 1965 in Port-au-Prince.
+BARBARA PREZEAU STEPHENSON is a visual artist and curator, born in 1965 in Port-au-Prince.

 Her art has been exhibited in numerous museums around the world, including the Monterey Museum in California, The Museum of Modern Art of San Diego, the Frost Art Museum in Florida, The “Musée du Grand Palais” in Paris, The museum of Haitian Art and the MUPANAH in Port-au-Prince.

 She also participated and represented Haiti in different biennials in Havana, Dakar and Venice.
 In addition to her artistic work, Barbara Prézeau Stephenson has been very active in the Haitian and Caribbean cultural communities.